 - Hepatitis A & B

-Zika has been reported in Ghana and the CDC recommends travelers to Ghana, as is Malaria and the CDC recommends travelers to Ghana be rigorous about preventing mosquito bites..(Pregnant women are advised not to travel.)
+Malaria has been reported in India and the CDC recommends travelers to be rigorous about preventing mosquito bites.

 Many of the vaccinations should be started four to eight weeks in advance so please check with your healthcare provider or Travel Medicine clinic.
 Please refer to the CDC website or your doctor for more information on necessary vaccinations and insect repellents.

 Jaipur is hot.
 Your clothing needs will be fairly casual and you will want light layers.
 While we advise traveling light, you will have limited access to laundry so you should plan accordingly.
 In Jaipur, the locals dress conservatively, covering most parts of their body (avoid tank tops and short shorts).
 Also, you will be expected to remove your shoes when visiting at a home (many wear sandals or slides).

 - Short sleeve shirts, long shorts, or summer pants/skirts/dresses